Ethidium bromide: Possible carcinogenic activity

-Most use of ethidium bromide in the laboratory (0.25–1 µg/ml) is naturally below the LD50 dosage.
-Testing in humans and longer studies in any mammalian system would be required to fully understand the long-term potential risk ethidium bromide poses to lab workers, but it is clear that ethidium bromide thoroughly mutates and kills both mammalian and bacterial cells.
+Most use of ethidium bromide in the laboratory (0.25–1 μg/mL) is below the LD50 dosage, making acute toxicity unlikely.
+Testing in humans and longer studies in a mammalian system would be required to fully understand the long-term risk ethidium bromide poses to lab workers, but it is clear that ethidium bromide can cause mutations in mammalian and bacterial cells.

 Handling and disposal

 Ethidium bromide is not regulated as hazardous waste at low concentrations, but is treated as hazardous waste by many organizations.
-Material should be handled according to the manufacturer's Safety Data Sheet (SDS).
+Material should be handled according to the manufacturer's safety data sheet (SDS).

 The disposal of laboratory ethidium bromide remains a controversial subject.
 Ethidium bromide can be degraded chemically, or collected and incinerated.
 It is common for ethidium bromide waste below a mandated concentration to be disposed of normally (such as pouring it down a drain).
 A common practice is to treat ethidium bromide with sodium hypochlorite (bleach) before disposal.
 According to Lunn and Sansone, chemical degradation using bleach yields compounds which are mutagenic by the Ames test.
 Data are lacking on the mutagenic effects of degradation products.
 Lunn and Sansone describe more effective methods for degradation.
 Elsewhere, ethidium bromide removal from solutions with activated charcoal or ion exchange resin is recommended.
 Various commercial products are available for this use.